evacaribbean/Blog/README.md

 ```
 <br>

-...and without a main method, in nearly all cases no program.
-Here, the method resides in the program's "JavaToDatabaseConnect.java".

-The program's first statement will be println-message.
-It's always nice to check that the code compiles properly.
+...and without a main method, no program (in nearly all cases).
+The method resides in the program's "JavaToDatabaseConnect.java".
+And the program's first statement will be a println-message (it's always nice to check that the code compiles properly).

 ``` javascript
 public class JavaToDatabaseConnect {